minami666/frima/README.md

 - has_many :products

-- has_many :brands, through :brand_categorys
+- has_many :brands, through :brand_categories

-- has_many :brand_categorys
+- has_many :brand_categories

 ## 12:sellers